67: No Such Thing As The Hoo-Hah Monologues

 That can change the chemical composition of rocks, definitely.
 Okay.

-But what are the...
-Like, what's the fallout of if you introduced a rock to Australia?
+But what are the like, what's the fallout if you introduced a rock to Australia?
 I don't know.
+Maybe there's a

-spore or something which could wipe out a native plant.
-Wow, exactly.
+a spore or something which could wipe out a native plant.
+Wow, okay.

-I mean, they're just being ultra careful, but I just think that's funny as I can.
+I mean, they're just being ultra-careful, but I just think that's the funniest episode.
 I mean, it's a barren desert where Uluru is.

-Or if they've, because they don't like non-native species coming in, do they say, what if there's like a fox on the underside of a rock and no one's seen?
-That's true.
-Just blinking.
+Or if they've because they don't like non-native species coming in, do they say, what if there's like a fox on the underside of the rock, no one's seen?

-You've got to be careful of these kind of things.
-I'm just imagining they put the rock back on Uluru and then go home, and then the next day they completely disappeared.
+Gotta be careful with these kind of things.
+I'm just imagining they put the rock back on Uluru and then go home, and then the next day they come and it's disappeared.

 Yours, Mr. Fox.